• Reading time:23 mins read

 Diameter: 0.9 in

-The three-port construction allows successively capture the propellant gasses and redirect them to the sides for notable recoil reduction.
-Gunner three-port Muzzle Brakes with MUZZLOK Nut are made from steel, covered with Salt Bath Nitride.
-The Faxon engineered the inMuzzlokin function especially for muzzle device MUZZLOK to make timing and installation simple without the usage of shims or a crush washer even in the field, if necessary.
+The three-port construction allows for successively capturing the propellant gasses and redirecting them to the sides for notable recoil reduction.
+Gunner three-port Muzzle Brakes with MUZZLOK Nut are made from steel, and covered with Salt Bath Nitride.
+The Faxon engineered the inMuzzlokin function, especially for muzzle device MUZZLOK to make timing and installation simple without the usage of shims or a crush washer even in the field, if necessary.
 Both device length and rotational timing can be regulated with the extension nut.
-These muzzle brakes should be fastened by 20-25 foot-pounds (according to the torque specification).
+These muzzle brakes should be fastened by 20-25 foot pounds (according to the torque specification).

 Pros: